Konishi1502/python-study-manager/README.md

-# study-manager-python
+# Python study manager

-A study task manager written in Python, designed to organize subjects, topics, and learning progress.
+This is a simple project written in Python to organize study tasks, track progress, and practice fundamental language concepts.

+## Features

+- Add tasks
+- List pending tasks
+- Mark tasks as completed
+- Separate tasks by category
+- Save data to a JSON file

+## Technologies used

+- Python
+- JSON
+- Git/GitHub